The Honest Answer

 The EV Factor

 Nearly all electric vehicles are automatic.
-As the UK moves toward its 2035 target of ending new petrol and diesel car sales, the proportion of automatics on the road will increase substantially year on year.
-Choosing automatic now arguably future-proofs your licence for the direction transport is heading.
+As the UK moves toward its 2035 target of ending new petrol and diesel car sales, choosing automatic now arguably future-proofs your licence.

 Who Should Learn in a Manual?